kutukov2000/Cryptocurrencies/README.md

 # Cryptocurrencies
-Program for viewing information about cryptocurrencies
+Program for viewing information about cryptocurrencies, using CoinCap and CoinGecko APIs

 ![image](https://github.com/kutukov2000/Cryptocurrencies/assets/73742110/73005fc0-f003-40c5-91a7-5165148d69aa)